sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     Here, the container behaves as the executable itself to which you can pass arguments.

 Most containerized applications need multiple build steps.
 Often, you want to perform these steps and executions in a specific directory.
-Therefore it can come in convenient to specify a working directory.
+Therefore, it can be in convenient to specify a working directory.
 You can do that with `WORKDIR`.
 This instruction will set the default directory for all other instructions (like `RUN`, `COPY` etc.).
 It will also change the directory in which you will land if you run the container interactively.

 ```dockerfile
 FROM python:3.9.4-buster